How collective asperity detachments nucleate slip at frictional interfaces

 The probability that an avalanche has a radius larger than $A_c$ follows from Eqs.~(\ref{eq:rho(A)},\ref{eq:griffith}):

 as verified in Fig.~\ref{fig:push_scaling_A}(c).

 The number of avalanches $n_a$ follows from the distribution $P(x_\sigma)$ of the stress increment $x_\sigma$ required for a given block to yield for the first time after a big slip event and trigger an avalanche.
-Let us assert for the moment (and confirm below) that this distribution follows a power law\footnote{This scaling holds only for small $x_\sigma$, which is the relevant part of the distribution, since only those blocks close to yielding have the capability to nucleate an avalanche.
-This type of scaling for small argument is commonly referred to as a ``pseudo-gap'', which we will do from now on.}:
+Let us assert for the moment (and confirm below) that this distribution follows a power law:

 In that case, the fraction of blocks that triggers an avalanche upon increasing the stress by $\Delta_\sigma = \sigma - \sigma_c$ scales like

 This allows us to measure $\theta$ by counting the number of avalanches during the loading periods.
 We find a non-trivial exponent $\theta \simeq 3.7$, as shown in Fig.~\ref{fig:theta}.
 For the number of avalanches, we thus get: